CGC-UMCES/WORKSHOP-interactive-shiny-dashboards/README.md

 **ngrok shows ERR_NGROK_3200:** The tunnel has dropped.
 Check that both the Shiny app and the ngrok terminal are still running.
 Re-run `ngrok http PORT` to get a new URL.

-**Still stuck?** Open an issue in this repository or email `[WORKSHOP CONTACT EMAIL]` before the workshop date.
+**Still stuck?** Open an issue in this repository or email `burch.fisher@umces.edu` before the workshop date.

 ---

-*Workshop materials developed for a mixed audience of researchers and students.
+*Workshop materials developed for a mixed audience of faculty, researchers, and students.
 Please open an issue or pull request if you find errors or have suggestions.*